Physics-Informed Convolutional Transformer for Predicting Volatility Surface: Methods

 \subsection{Data Preparation}

 We used the daily S\&P 500 Index European call, denoted by the ticker 'SPX', for our dataset from 2004/1/5 to 2021/8/13.
+The statistics of the entire dataset that we utilized are presented in Table \ref{table:stats} in a format that is similar to Table 1 from \cite{tablestats}.
 More precisely, we set the training and test sets from 2004/1/5 to 2019/12/31 and 2020/1/1 to 2021/8/13, respectively, and the data from the latest 20\% of the training set dates were selected as the validation set.
 The same datasets were used for all experiments in this study for fair comparisons across all models.

-In constructing the volatility surface data for each day, we used the corresponding volatility values of quoted options per each moneyness value(we classified the volatility values of each day with their corresponding moneyness value), which is the strike price divided by the underlying asset price, and maturity pair.
-We perform cubic interpolation first to generate the surface and sampled discrete points because the raw daily volatility data are not given in a grid-like format over the same moneyness values and maturities.
+In constructing the volatility surface data for each day, we used the corresponding volatility values of quoted options per each moneyness value (we classified the volatility values of each day with their corresponding moneyness value), which is the strike price divided by the underlying asset price, and maturity pair.
+We employ {cubic spline interpolation using the {\it SciPy} interpolation package as in \cite{Boor1978APG}} to generate the surface and sampled discrete points because the raw daily volatility data are not given in a grid-like format over the same moneyness values and maturities.
 We sampled the volatility values of options with 20 moneyness values and maturities ranging from 0.9 to 1.1 and 0 to 1, respectively, using a total of $400$ volatility values given as a $20 \times 20$ matrix per day.
-This choice was based on the characteristics of the most liquid and heavily traded options.
+This choice was based on the characteristics of the most liquid and heavily traded options, as observed from Table \ref{table:stats}. {After performing cubic spline interpolation, we may encounter Not-a-Number (NaN) values at the boundaries of the grid.
+These outliers can be replaced with the nearest neighbor values.
+Figure \ref{fig:Vol_Surface_Interpolated} illustrates examples of interpolated volatility surfaces extracted from different market regimes, including a neutral market, a bull market, and a bear market.}